jimenasalinasgroppo/MDEF/docs/term3/03-Prototyping For Design.md

 ##Day 3 - Live coding as a human interface
 During this class, Xavi shared his background and how he became part of the Future Learning stream at the Fab Lab.
 To me it was very interesting to learn about his background, having collaborated with him previously to get in contact with primary schools in Badalona.
 We were then introduced to the work of Citlali Hernandez.
 She shared her work using Fab Lab tools to create wearable electronics merging conceptual art.
 Blending choreography and dancing with electronics and how she has showcased her work in cities such as Valencia and in Santiago de Chile.
 Some questions raised where the body as complexity and what is the body?
 It was also interesting to see how she incorporated the Raspberry pi to her own body of work.

+We also played around with Hydra (https://hydra.ojack.xyz/) changing the shapes to play around with circles and oscilloscopes.